mintyfresh/witchcraft/README.md

 // Or...
 Use a template argument to convert the result.
 // string email = as c.getField("email").get!(string)(user);

-// And now class user.updateEmail(email)
+// And now call user.updateEmail(email)
 c.getMethod!(string)("updateEmail").invoke(user, email);

 // Or...
 Use a TypeInfo object instead of template argument.